anshulgera17/devOps/Git_Learning.md

 - Q8.
 What is the difference between git pull and git fetch ?
 - Q9.
 What is ‘staging area’

-G I T F U N D A M E N T A L S
+## G I T F U N D A M E N T A L S

-🤔 Who invented Git and why?
+-  Who invented Git and why?
-🗜️ What are the prerequisites to install Git?
+-  What are the prerequisites to install Git?
-👨👦How would you explain Git to a 5 year old?
+-  How would you explain Git to a 5 year old?
-🐍How would you explain Git to a Python developer?
+-  How would you explain Git to a Python developer?
-🏦 What is a Git repository?
+-  What is a Git repository?
-🏦What are the different states a file can be in according to the "git status" command?
+-  What are the different states a file can be in according to the "git status" command?
-🔨 What does BASH in stand for?
+-  What does BASH in stand for?
-🆚 How would you compare Git to a traditional version control tool like CVS?
+-  How would you compare Git to a traditional version control tool like CVS?
-😱 How do you exit VIM?
+-  How do you exit VIM?
-🖼️ What is the purpose of Git GUI?
+-  What is the purpose of Git GUI?
-💻 Are there any types of files you can't commit to Git?
+-  Are there any types of files you can't commit to Git?
-📦 What does a Git repository typically contain?
+-  What does a Git repository typically contain?
-📦 How can you tell if a folder contains a Git repository?
+-  How can you tell if a folder contains a Git repository?
-🌐 Is there a difference between a local and a remote Git repo?
+-  Is there a difference between a local and a remote Git repo?
-📁 What is unique about a bare repo?
+-  What is unique about a bare repo?
-🏗️ How do you create or initialize a bare repository?
+-  How do you create or initialize a bare repository?
-📋 What is a clone in Git?
+-  What is a clone in Git?
 How do you clone a remote repo?
-🍴 What is a fork?
+-  What is a fork?
 Is a fork part of Git?
-🤝 Name three popular Git GUI tools.
-C O M M O N G I T C O M M A N D S
-📛Name some git commit message best practcies.
-🧩Why must you add files to the Git Index?
-➕ What does the "git log" command do?
-➖ What does the "git reflog" command do?
-🐶 What does it mean to 'git log a dog?'
-✅ What common switches are used with the commit command?
-📂 How would you explain the Git index to a 5 year old?
-🧩 How do you undo the previous commit?
-🔀 What does "git commit -a" do?
-🔀 Can "git commit -a" be used with new files?
-🏗️What two properties must be set in your config before a commit can take place?
-🍀Name four Git config scopes.
-🔄 Explain the commit workflow in Git.
-⚙️ Where is Git configuration stored?
-📤 Does Git support pull requests?
-📦 Can you revert a single file from a commit?
-🎁 What's the difference between revert and reset?
-📝 How do you find a listing of files that were included in a commit?
-🔄 What does it mean to squash a commit?
-🔄 When would you issue a "git pull"?
-🔄 What does origin typically refer to?
-🔄 What impact does a fetch have on your local worktree?
-⏪ What happens to files in the index during a soft reset?
-⏪ What happens to files in the index during a hard reset?
-⏪ What happens to files in the working tree during a mixed reset?
-🔀 When would you use pull vs fetch?
-🔀 Why might a git pull be rejected?
-G I T B R A N C H I N G
-🌿 What is a branch in Git?
-🌿 What is a 'topic branch?'
-🌿 How do Git branches support isolated development?
-🌿 What is special about the master branch?
-🌿 Can you delete the master branch?
-🌿 Does Git support branch protection?
-🌿 What does HEAD represent in Git?
-🌿 What is a detached HEAD?
-🌿 How do you clone a specific branch?
-🌿 How do you clone a specific commit?
-🌿 How do you fix a detached HEAD?
-🌿 Why has the master branch been renamed to main?
-🌿 How do you delete a Git branch?
-🌿 Is it possible to recover a deleted branch?
-🌿 How do you create a new Git branch?
-🌿 Can the tip of two branches share the same commit id?
-🌿 What are "remote tracking branches" in Git?
-🍒 When do you use a "git cherry-pick"?
-🍒 Can you "git cherry-pick" a commit from the same branch?
-🍒 What's the relationship between a revert and a cherry-pick?
-M E R G E S T R A T E G I E S & C O N F L I C T S
-🔀 When should a developer merge code?
-🔀 Can you merge code within the same branch?
-🔀 What would trigger a merge conflict?
-🔀 Explain to me how you go about resolving a merge conflict.
-🔧 Explain to me what an octopus merge strategy does as if I was a 5 year old.
-🛠️ What happens to files that are problematic during a mere conflict.
-🔧 Explain to me what a recursive merge strategy does like I was a Python developer.
-🛠️ How do you abort a commit when there is a merge conflict.
-🔧 Explain the 'ours merge strategy' to me.
-🔧 How do you permanentaly resolve a merge conflict?
-🐰 Compare and contrast a merge vs a rebase.
-⚙️ What are different merge strategies?
-🔧 What is a fast forward merge?
-🔧 How do you turn fast-forward merging off?
-🔧 Explain resolve merge strategy to me like I was a Python developer.
-🔧 Explain the subtree merge strategy to me like I was a Python developer.
+-  Name three popular Git GUI tools.

+## C O M M O N G I T C O M M A N D S

+-  Name some git commit message best practcies.
+-  Why must you add files to the Git Index?
+-  What does the "git log" command do?
+-  What does the "git reflog" command do?
+-  What does it mean to 'git log a dog?'
+-  What common switches are used with the commit command?
+-  How would you explain the Git index to a 5 year old?
+-  How do you undo the previous commit?
+-  What does "git commit -a" do?
+-  Can "git commit -a" be used with new files?
+-  What two properties must be set in your config before a commit can take place?
+-  Name four Git config scopes.
+-  Explain the commit workflow in Git.
+-  Where is Git configuration stored?
+-  Does Git support pull requests?
+-  Can you revert a single file from a commit?
+-  What's the difference between revert and reset?
+-  How do you find a listing of files that were included in a commit?
+-  What does it mean to squash a commit?
+-  When would you issue a "git pull"?
+-  What does origin typically refer to?
+-  What impact does a fetch have on your local worktree?
+-  What happens to files in the index during a soft reset?
+-  What happens to files in the index during a hard reset?
+-  What happens to files in the working tree during a mixed reset?
+-  When would you use pull vs fetch?
+-  Why might a git pull be rejected?

+## G I T B R A N C H I N G

+-  What is a branch in Git?
+-  What is a 'topic branch?'
+-  How do Git branches support isolated development?
+-  What is special about the master branch?
+-  Can you delete the master branch?
+-  Does Git support branch protection?
+-  What does HEAD represent in Git?
+-  What is a detached HEAD?
+-  How do you clone a specific branch?
+-  How do you clone a specific commit?
+-  How do you fix a detached HEAD?
+-  Why has the master branch been renamed to main?
+-  How do you delete a Git branch?
+-  Is it possible to recover a deleted branch?
+-  How do you create a new Git branch?
+-  Can the tip of two branches share the same commit id?
+-  What are "remote tracking branches" in Git?
+-  When do you use a "git cherry-pick"?
+-  Can you "git cherry-pick" a commit from the same branch?
+-  What's the relationship between a revert and a cherry-pick?

+## M E R G E S T R A T E G I E S & C O N F L I C T S

+-  When should a developer merge code?
+-  Can you merge code within the same branch?
+-  What would trigger a merge conflict?
+-  Explain to me how you go about resolving a merge conflict.
+-  Explain to me what an octopus merge strategy does as if I was a 5 year old.
+-  What happens to files that are problematic during a mere conflict.
+-  Explain to me what a recursive merge strategy does like I was a Python developer.
+-  How do you abort a commit when there is a merge conflict.
+-  Explain the 'ours merge strategy' to me.
+-  How do you permanentaly resolve a merge conflict?
+-  Compare and contrast a merge vs a rebase.
+-  What are different merge strategies?
+-  What is a fast forward merge?
+-  How do you turn fast-forward merging off?
+-  Explain resolve merge strategy to me like I was a Python developer.
+-  Explain the subtree merge strategy to me like I was a Python developer.
 T A G S
-🏷️ What is a Git tag and when should you use one?
+-  What is a Git tag and when should you use one?
-🏷️ What does "git tag" do to your commit history?
+-  What does "git tag" do to your commit history?
-🏷️ Can you reset to a Git tag?
+-  Can you reset to a Git tag?
 S W I T C H E S & H O O K S
-⏬ What does the "git checkout" command do?
-⏬ What does the "git switch" command do?
-⏬ Which should you use, checkout or switch?
-⚙️ What is a Git hook?
-⚙️ What type of event can trigger a Git hook?
-A D V A N C E D G I T
-📊 When would you use the 'git diff' command?
-📄 What happens when a file already added to the repo is added to the .gitignore file?
-🏎️ Compare and contrast a fast forward merge with a recursive merge 🌿 Name two key benefits Git's branch model provides developers.
-📜 What does 'git log a dog' mean?
-🔀 What is the effect a Git merge has on the commit history when compared to a Git rebase?
-📊 Why is a rebase safer than a forced push?
-🔙 What's the difference between a revert and reset?
-🔍 When would you use Git's "blame" command?
-📦 When would you use a Git submodule?
-📦 When would clone a Git repo, are all of the submodules clones as well?
-⏪ What happens when you ammend a commit?
-🔄 What's the difference between "git clone" and "git pull?"
-🧠 What's the difference between HEAD and a commit id?
-🔍 What is the difference between git log and reflog?
-🔄 What does the Git clean command do?
-🔄 How would you remove all untracked files in Git?
-🔍 When would you use the "git bisect" command?
-G I T S T A S H
-🧺 When would you use the Git Stash command?
-🧺 How do you create a Git stash?
-🧺 What files are affected by the Git stash command?
-🧺 When would you use the "git stash apply" command?
-🧺 What's the difference between "git stash pop" and "git stash apply?"
-🧺 When would you drop a Git stash?
-🧺 What does "git stash list" do?
-🧺 Can you pop a Git stash by its name?
-G I T & G I T H U B
-🐙 What's the difference between Git and GitHub?
-🐙 Who owns GitHub?
-🐙 Name three features GitHub provides that Git does not.
-🐙How do you push an existing project to GitHub?
-🐙How do you clone a GitHub repo over HTTP?
-🐙What is a GitHub access token and how do you create one?
-🐙 How do you push a new local branch to an existing GitHub repo?
-🐙 What is required to authenticate to GitHub with SSH?
-🐙What's the difference between GitHub and GitLab?
-🐙Why might a company choose BitBucket over GitHub?
-🐙 How can you view the commit history of a specific file in GitHub?
-🐙What's the difference between a fork and a clone?
-G I T W O R K F L O W S
-🚧 What are the benefits of using a branch strategy like GitFlow?
-🚧 Briefly explain how GitFlow works?
-🎉 Why would a team use GitHub Flow?
-🎉 What's the difference between GitHub Flow and GitLab Flow?
-🤔 What two branches are never deleted in GitFlow?
+-  What does the "git checkout" command do?
+-  What does the "git switch" command do?
+-  Which should you use, checkout or switch?
+-  What is a Git hook?
+-  What type of event can trigger a Git hook?

+## A D V A N C E D G I T

+-  When would you use the 'git diff' command?
+-  What happens when a file already added to the repo is added to the .gitignore file?
+-  Compare and contrast a fast forward merge with a recursive merge
+-  Name two key benefits Git's branch model provides developers.
+-  What does 'git log a dog' mean?
+-  What is the effect a Git merge has on the commit history when compared to a Git rebase?
+-  Why is a rebase safer than a forced push?
+-  What's the difference between a revert and reset?
+-  When would you use Git's "blame" command?
+-  When would you use a Git submodule?
+-  When would clone a Git repo, are all of the submodules clones as well?
+-  What happens when you ammend a commit?
+-  What's the difference between "git clone" and "git pull?"
+-  What's the difference between HEAD and a commit id?
+-  What is the difference between git log and reflog?
+-  What does the Git clean command do?
+-  How would you remove all untracked files in Git?
+-  When would you use the "git bisect" command?

+## G I T S T A S H

+-  When would you use the Git Stash command?
+-  How do you create a Git stash?
+-  What files are affected by the Git stash command?
+-  When would you use the "git stash apply" command?
+-  What's the difference between "git stash pop" and "git stash apply?"
+-  When would you drop a Git stash?
+-  What does "git stash list" do?
+-  Can you pop a Git stash by its name?

+## G I T & G I T H U B

+-  What's the difference between Git and GitHub?
+-  Who owns GitHub?
+-  Name three features GitHub provides that Git does not.
+-  How do you push an existing project to GitHub?
+-  How do you clone a GitHub repo over HTTP?
+-  What is a GitHub access token and how do you create one?
+-  How do you push a new local branch to an existing GitHub repo?
+-  What is required to authenticate to GitHub with SSH?
+-  What's the difference between GitHub and GitLab?
+-  Why might a company choose BitBucket over GitHub?
+-  How can you view the commit history of a specific file in GitHub?
+-  What's the difference between a fork and a clone?

+## G I T W O R K F L O W S

+-  What are the benefits of using a branch strategy like GitFlow?
+-  Briefly explain how GitFlow works?
+-  Why would a team use GitHub Flow?
+-  What's the difference between GitHub Flow and GitLab Flow?
+-  What two branches are never deleted in GitFlow?

 ## Git Configuration in ec2 instance